geotagx/geotagx-UNASIGN-sourcerer/README.md

 # Will both create and sync the tasks.csv with the UNASIGN data feed in question
 # Will also push new unseen images to geotagx-sourcerer-proxy
 ```

+#Settings
+You can edit the feed_url to sync and the list of categories to push to in `settings.py`

 #Quick Tips
 You can setup a cronjob to run this at particular intervals to time to keep your project in sync with the UNASIGN data feed